ladataweb/SimplePBI/README.md

 All_Datasets = ad.get_datasets()

 Datasets_In_Groups = ad.get_datasets_in_group(workspace_id)

+Items_In_Workspace = it.list_items(workspace_id)

 ```

 The library get requests will return a response object .json() that python reads it as a Dict.

 ## Preview methods
 There are some methods in the classes that still need more testing.
 Those will have a "preview" at the end of the name.
 Please let us know if something goes wrong with those.
+All Fabric requests are in "preview" even though they don't have the clarification at the name.

 ## Current Categories
 Right now the library is consuming endpoints from: